sbt/website/src/reference/00-Getting-Started/04-Running.md

 In this example, `testOnly` has arguments, `TestA` and `TestB`.
 The commands will be run in sequence (`clean`, `compile`, then `testOnly`).

-**Note**: Running in batch mode requires JVM spinup and JIT each time, so your build may run slower.
-For day-to-day coding, we recommend using the sbt shell.
+**Note**: Running in batch mode requires JVM spinup and JIT each time, so **your build will run much slower**.
+For day-to-day coding, we recommend using the sbt shell or Continuous build and test feature described below.

 ### Continuous build and test